 Our faith-based activities and worship is shaped and influenced by a Christian ethos that embraces and involves all faiths - and encourages those with no faith to explore life and contemporary issues from another perspective.
 Our calendar of worship also embraces our unique military traditions and heritage.

 A whole School assembly takes place on Monday and is opened with a prayer.
-Congregational singing takes place on Tuesday morning to practice the hymns for the week ahead.
-The Thursday morning service is usually led by a House group or member of staff.
-On Friday evening, we gather for a Chaplain led service.
-The Chaplain also leads Sunday services.
-Roman Catholic Mass is also available.
+Congregational singing takes place on Wednesday morning to practice the hymns for the week ahead.
+The Friday morning services are usually led by a House group or member of staff.
+On Sunday evening, we gather for a Chaplain led service.

 Dukies have a long history of exceptional hymn-singing and this is reflected in the level of engagement in our services.